 What else can a chapter 13 bankruptcy do for you?
-How about a concept known as lien stripping?
+How about a concept known as lien stripping.
 Can you show that what you currently owe on your first mortgage is more than what your home is worth?
-In that case, you just may be able to get rid of your second mortgage entirely.
+In that case, you just may be able to get rid of your second mortgage/home equity line.
 You may be able to eliminate your $50,000 second mortgage for example.
-The bank holding your second mortgage gets paid pennies on the dollar, and you only remain responsible for your first mortgage.
+The bank holding your second mortgage typically gets paid pennies on the dollar, and you only remain responsible for your first mortgage.
 That is a pretty remarkable tool.

 As for your unsecured debt, your credit cards, medical bills, etc., for most consumers the chapter 13 bankruptcy filing will allow them to pay a far smaller monthly amount over the life of the chapter 13 plan.
 And once you have completed your three or five years of payments, any remaining balance on the unsecured debt is discharged.
-The debt is eliminated in other words.
+As in eliminated.
+Again, you typically pay pennies on the dollar.

 Chapter 13 bankruptcy however is not without its limitations.
 In fact, one of the prerequisites for your chapter 13 bankruptcy plan getting confirmed is the feasibility test.
 Simply put, you must prove to the court that you have enough steady income at the time of your bankruptcy filing to continue to make your normal monthly mortgage payments, catch up on your mortgage arrears, and make some partial payments to your unsecured creditors.
 The bankruptcy court will work with you, but if it is obvious that you do not have the income then your case will be dismissed.

-In addition, despite some effort in Congress a few years ago, a chapter 13 bankruptcy cannot create more income than what you have, and cannot at this time reduce the amount owed on the first mortgage of your principal residence through a process knows as “cram down.”
+In addition, despite some effort in Congress a few years ago, a chapter 13 bankruptcy cannot at this time reduce the amount owed on the first mortgage of your principal residence through a process knows as “cram down.”
 And that is why I said in my opening paragraph that a chapter 13 bankruptcy filing may be able to save your home.
 Some consumers simply cannot afford their mortgage and can only save their home if the bank is willing to grant them a loan modification that lowers their monthly payments.
 Thus, do not let anyone tell you, not even a bankruptcy attorney, that a chapter 13 bankruptcy is a guaranteed way of saving your home.

-Other than stopping a foreclosure, a chapter 13 bankruptcy can be a powerful tool for those saddled with a great deal of tax debt, for consumers burdened by a tremendous amount of student loans, and for retrieving a car that has been repossessed, and for “cramming down” a car loan if your car is heavily “upside down.”
+Other than stopping a foreclosure, a chapter 13 bankruptcy can be a powerful tool for those saddled with a great deal of tax debt, for consumers burdened by a tremendous amount of student loans, for retrieving a car that has been repossessed, and for “cramming down” a car loan if your car is heavily “upside down.”